MSE Ingress overview

 | MSE cloud-native gateway | The gateway provisioned from an MseIngressConfig CRD.
 Consists of a control plane (routing rule management) and a data plane (traffic processing). |

-MSE Ingress gateways extend standard Kubernetes Ingress compatibility with additional capabilities that NGINX Ingress does not provide out of the box:
+Built on MSE cloud-native gateways, MSE Ingress extends standard Kubernetes Ingress with capabilities that NGINX Ingress does not provide:

 | Capability | Standard Kubernetes Ingress | NGINX Ingress | MSE Ingress |